RaesakAce/scryfall-analysis/README.md

 Is there a way to apply ML to evaluate a card?

 Furthermore I'm trying to use a keras deep convolutional GAN to generate images though, as expected, MTG images are too eterogeneous and at least with the machines I can use, I won't be able to train a GAN able to replicate them

+What I could be able to do is training a convolutional classifier.
 ### To do:
 Apply NPL to the oracle of cards.
 A great part of the value of a card is given by what the card "does"